WE'VE GOT ANSWERS!

 You will need to bring the following:

-Proof of current vaccinations and report of overall good health from your vet (Rabies, DHPP, Bordetella shots, negative stool/heartworm report)
+Proof of current vaccinations and report of overall good health from your vet (Rabies, DHPP, Bordetella are required)

-All dogs must be on year-round flea and tick control such as Frontline
+All dogs must be on year-round flea and tick preventative such as Frontline

 Dog collar with a quick release buckle, the dogs first and last name attached, 4-6 ft leash

-Owners will need to fill out all enrollment forms, medical history, vet information, emergency information and release forms.
+Owners will need to register on the online pet portal, upload vaccination records and medical history, vet information, emergency information and sign all terms and agreements/release forms.
 Our enrollment fee is $22 (non-refundable)